 For instance, one study reported basal metabolic rates from as low as 1,027 calories per day to as high as 2,499 calories per day, with a mean BMR of 1,500 calories per day.
 Much of this variance was due to different levels of fat-free mass and fat mass, age, and experimental error, but a significant portion (about 27%) of the variance was unexplained.

 Another study demonstrated that basal metabolic rates can vary between people with nearly identical levels of lean mass and fat mass.
-Researchers found that despite their subjects all having comparable body compositions, the top 5% BMRs metabolized energy about 30% faster than the lowest 5%.
+In other words, even when people have comparable body compositions, some still burn more calories than others at rest.

 Alright, so that’s what the metabolism is and how it works.
 Let’s relate it to weight loss.